Koensw/Kintex/README.md

 * Support for informative errors
 * Few builtin functions

-Kintex is a project for me to learn programming more advanced things and to learn something about compiler/interpreter logic.
+Kintex was a project for me to learn programming more advanced things and to learn something about compiler/interpreter logic.

 DOCUMENTATION
 -------------